truffls/sign-in-with-apple-using-django/iOS.md

 ### Checkout the iOS Demo app

-If you want to take a look at a sample app, check out the [iOS Demo App](/iOS%20Demo%20App/).
+You can take a look at the [ViewController.swift](/iOS%20Demo%20App/sign-in-with-apple-ios-demo) in our [iOS Demo App](/iOS%20Demo%20App).

 ### Backend authorization process